University of St. Gallen: Faculty and staff

-Notable current or former faculty members of the University of St. Gallen include the Advocate General of the Court of Justice of the European Union Juliane Kokott, corporate communication professor Miriam Meckel, arts director Sir Peter Jonas, Walter Hunziker, developer of Tourism Science, and Ota Šik, Professor of Economics and one of the key figures in the Prague Spring.
+Notable current or former faculty members of the University of St. Gallen include the Advocate General of the Court of Justice of the European Union Juliane Kokott, corporate communication professor Miriam Meckel, art director Sir Peter Jonas, Walter Hunziker, developer of Tourism Science, and Ota Šik, Professor of Economics and one of the key figures in the Prague Spring.

 Controversies

 Following a 2019 investigation by the cantonal audit office, the University of St. Gallen came under heavy criticism for the frivolous spending behaviour in some of its institutes.
 Representatives of the cantonal legislature called for a change in the university's culture of accountability.

-In 2021, a professor at the University of St. Gallen ended her supervisor agreement with a temporarily deregistered doctorate student, and had the university delete his email account, for making a negative comment on Twitter about China's communication during the beginning of the Covid-19 crisis.
+In 2021, a professor at the University of St. Gallen ended her supervisor agreement with a temporarily deregistered doctorate student and had the university delete his email account, for making a negative comment on Twitter about China's communication during the beginning of the Covid-19 crisis.

-Partner universities

-University of St. Gallen has partnership agreements and cooperations with various universities, including the following: